Philosophy of healthcare: Research and scholarship

 Considering the rapid pace at which the fields of medicine and health science are developing, it becomes important to investigate the most proper and/or efficient methodologies for conducting research.
 On the whole, "the primary concern of the researcher must always be the phenomenon, from which the research question is derived, and only subsequent to this can decisions be made as to the most appropriate research methodology, design, and methods to fulfill the purposes of the research."
 This statement on research methodology places the researcher at the forefront of his findings.
-That is, the researcher becomes the person who makes or breaks his or her scientific inquiries rather than the research itself.
+That is, the researcher becomes the person who makes or breaks their scientific inquiries rather than the research itself.
 Even so, "interpretive research and scholarship are creative processes, and methods and methodology are not always singular, a priori, fixed and unchanging."
 Therefore, viewpoints on scientific inquiries into healthcare matters "will continue to grow and develop with the creativity and insight of interpretive researchers, as they consider emerging ways of investigating the complex social world."